NAMlab/deepCRE_reimplemented/readme.md

 ./set_up_example.sh
 ```

-You're all set!
-The DeepCRE framework is now installed and ready to use.
+You're all set! deepCRE is now installed and ready to use.
 In the following chapters, we will
 discuss the use of the different scripts and functionalities of the framework in detail.
 If you can't wait and
 want to get started right away, example json configuration files are provided in the `src/deepCRE/inputs` folder
 and their use is explained in the [examples chapter](#demo-case--quick-start).